-Although we expect that you are familiar with R from your introductory course in statistics, the first exercise sessions are designed such that they also cover the basics of programming in R. But there are also many excellent online courses for learning R available online which you might want to consult if you do have no prior experience with R at all.
+Although we expect that you are familiar with R from your introductory course in statistics, the first exercise sessions are designed such that they also cover the basics of programming in R. There are also many excellent online courses for learning R available online that you might want to consult if you do have no prior experience with R at all (or have forgotten everything that you knew long ago).
 We recommend the following:

-• A free course on Coursera offered by Johns Hopkins University;

-- The book "R Programming for Data Science" by one of the authors of the Coursera course; - Many tutorials on various aspects of R offered via the swirl project; - The course "Topics in R Statistical Language" offered by PennState University; - The course "Learning R" designed by NYU.
+- A free course on Coursera offered by Johns Hopkins University; - The book "R Programming for Data Science" by one of the authors of the Coursera course; - Many tutorials on various aspects of R offered via the swirl project; - The course "Topics in R Statistical Language" offered by PennState University; - The course "Learning R" designed by NYU.